 The C Shares will be entitled to receive such dividends as the Directors may resolve to pay to such holders out of the assets attributable to such class of C Shares.

-There were no Euro Ordinary Shares in issue as at 31 December 2016 (31 December 2015: No Euro Ordinary Shares).
+There were no Euro Ordinary Shares, B Shares or C Shares in issue as at 31 December 2017 (31 December 2016: No Euro Ordinary Shares, no B Shares and no C Shares).